Mako Robotic-Arm Assisted Technology (Makoplasty) for Partial Knee Replacement

-Your orthopedic surgeon should discuss with you the specific risks associated with MAKOplasty and other treatment options.
-The orthopedic surgeon or his staff should inform you of any pre-operative and post-operative instructions.
+Your orthopaedic surgeon should discuss with you the specific risks associated with MAKOplasty and other treatment options.
+The orthopaedic surgeon or his staff should inform you of any pre-operative and post-operative instructions.

-It’s important to understand that the surgery is performed by an orthopedic surgeon, who guides the robotic-arm during the surgery to position the implant in the knee joint.
+It’s important to understand that the surgery is performed by an orthopaedic surgeon, who guides the robotic-arm during the surgery to position the implant in the knee joint.
 The Mako Robotic-Arm does not perform surgery, make decisions on its own, or move without the surgeon guiding the robotic-arm.
-The Mako System also allows your orthopedic surgeon to make adjustments to your plan during surgery as needed.
+The Mako System also allows your orthopaedic surgeon to make adjustments to your plan during surgery as needed.

 As a knee arthroplasty (repair) procedure, Medicare insurers typically cover MAKOplasty – check with your private health insurers for details.
 In some cases, it may be performed in an outpatient setting depending on what your surgeon determines is the right course of treatment for you.

-To learn more or to make an appointment at Acadiana Orthopedic Center at Lafayette General,
+To learn more or to make an appointment at Acadiana Orthopaedic Center at Lafayette General,

 call (337) 706-1300.